Sick Man of Europe?

 Crimean War

-Both Britain and France hoped for a diplomatic compromise between Russia and Ottoman Empire, but when negotiations failed, the war began.
-Although Britain agitated the Ottomans against Russia, it was the latter who started the war by using the security of the Orthodox Christian subjects of the Ottoman Empire as a pretext in order to break down the British influence on the Sublime Porte and to advance its own interests.
+Both Britain and France hoped for a diplomatic compromise between Russia and the Ottoman Empire, but when negotiations failed, the war began.
+Although Britain agitated the Ottomans against Russia, it was the latter who initiated the war.
+They used the security of the Orthodox Christian subjects in the Ottoman Empire as a pretext to undermine British influence on the Sublime Porte and advance their own interests.

-Hostilities commenced on July 3, 1853 when the Russian Army entered the Danubian provinces of the Ottoman Empire with a force of 35 thousand troops and 72 artillery guns.
-As fighting was going on in the Balkans, Russian warships destroyed a squadron of Ottoman frigates at the Turkish Black Sea port of Sinop on November 30, 1853.
-The destruction of the Turkish fleet and heavy Ottoman casualties alarmed both Great Britain and France, which stepped forth in defence of the Ottoman Empire.
-Late in March of 1854, after Russia ignored an Anglo-French ultimatum to withdraw from the Danubian Principalities, Great Britain and France declared war, later joined by the Kingdom of Sardinia.
+Hostilities began on 3 July 1853 when the Russian Army entered the Danubian provinces of the Ottoman Empire with a force of 35,000 troops and 72 artillery guns.
+As fighting raged in the Balkans, Russian warships destroyed a squadron of Ottoman frigates at the Turkish Black Sea port of Sinop on 30 November 1853.
+The destruction of the Turkish fleet and heavy Ottoman casualties raised alarm in both Great Britain and France.
+In late March of 1854, after Russia ignored an Anglo-French ultimatum to withdraw from the Danubian Principalities, Great Britain and France declared war.
+The Kingdom of Sardinia later joined the conflict.

-At the close of the Crimean War, Tanzimat reforms were supplemented by a similar statute promulgated in February 1856, named the Islâhat Hatt-ı Hümâyûnu (Imperial Reform Edict), promising equality in education, government appointments, and administration of justice to all regardless of religion and race, influenced by the modern European ideas of the time.
+After the end of the Crimean War, the Tanzimat reforms were bolstered by a comparable statute issued in February 1856, known as the Islâhat Hatt-ı Hümâyûnu (Imperial Reform Edict).
+This edict pledged to uphold equality in education, government appointments, and the administration of justice for all, irrespective of their religion or race.
+It drew inspiration from the contemporary European ideals of the era.

 Cartoon satirizing the Great Powers' designs on Ottoman territories

-While the Tanzimat era was not without some successes, the ability of the Ottoman state to deal with ethnic uprisings was seriously called into question.
-Greece had declared its independence in 1829 and reforms did not halt the rise of nationalism in the Danubian Principalities and Serbia, which had been semi-independent for almost six decades; in 1875 Serbia, Montenegro, Bosnia, Bulgaria, Wallachia and Moldova declared their independence from the Empire.
+While the Tanzimat era had its share of successes, it raised serious doubts about the Ottoman state's ability to handle ethnic uprisings.
+Greece had declared its independence in 1829, and the reforms failed to quell the growing nationalism in the Danubian Principalities and Serbia, which had enjoyed semi-independence for nearly six decades.
+By 1875, Serbia, Montenegro, Bosnia, Bulgaria, Wallachia, and Moldova all proclaimed their independence from the Empire.

 Abdülhamid’s Reign

-Sultan Mehmed Murad V reigned only for 93 days before also being deposed, due to mental illness, and was succeeded by his brother Sultan Abdülhamid II, who would be the last Sultan to exercise autocratic power.
-Abdülhamid ascended the throne in the middle of domestic and international crises.
-Ethnic agitation was not only continuing in the Balkans, but it had erupted among Armenians in Eastern Anatolia as well, causing an increasing anxiety among the Muslim communities.
-Terrorized refugees were fleeing from territories separated from the Empire and everybody was fighting everybody else.
-The havoc caused by military operations had led to famine in some areas and the Treasury was bankrupt.
+Sultan Mehmed Murad V's reign lasted only 93 days before he was deposed due to mental illness.
+He was succeeded by his brother Sultan Abdülhamid II, who would be the final Sultan to wield autocratic power.
+Abdülhamid assumed the throne during a period of domestic and international crises.
+Ethnic tensions persisted in the Balkans, and they had flared up among Armenians in Eastern Anatolia, causing increased anxiety within Muslim communities.
+Terrified refugees were fleeing from territories that had broken away from the Empire, and conflicts were widespread.
+The turmoil resulting from military operations had led to famine in certain regions, and the Treasury was in dire straits.

 Sultan Abdülhamid II

-Abdülhamid knew that his chances were limited and he attempted to manage the crises by exploiting the differences among his domestic and foreign foes.
-He used Russia against Britain, and Germany against both.
-He formed tribal regiments among the Kurds, on the lines of the Russian Cossacks, as a means of co-opting and bribing unruly Kurdish tribes.
-They helped keep Armenian nationalists at bay, but when attacks by Armenian nationalists led to violent and disproportionate retaliation by local Muslims, Abdülhamid’s strategies could not prove to be an efficient substitute for orderly government.
+Abdülhamid recognized the limitations of his position and attempted to navigate the crises by exploiting the differences among his domestic and foreign adversaries.
+He pitted Russia against Britain and played Germany against both.
+He established tribal regiments among the Kurds, following the model of the Russian Cossacks, as a means of co-opting and placating unruly Kurdish tribes.
+These regiments helped in keeping Armenian nationalists in check.
+However, when attacks by Armenian nationalists resulted in violent and disproportionate reprisals by local Muslims, Abdülhamid's strategies failed to provide an effective substitute for stable governance.

-By that time, there was a group of nationalist intellectuals gaining influence in the bureaucracy.
-This group, called Young Ottomans (Yeni Osmanlılar) and led by the influential Grand Vizier Midhat Pasha and the popular poet Namık Kemal advocated a constitutional and parliamentary government.
-They were unsatisfied with the bureaucratic absolutism of the Tanzimat of which the imitation of western norms, in their opinion, did not work well with Ottoman political culture.
+During that period, a faction of nationalist intellectuals was gaining influence within the bureaucracy.
+This group, known as the Yeni Osmanlılar (Young Ottomans) and led by the influential Grand Vizier Midhat Pasha and the popular poet Namık Kemal, advocated for a constitutional and parliamentary government.
+They were dissatisfied with the bureaucratic absolutism of the Tanzimat, as they believed that the emulation of Western norms did not align well with the political culture of the Ottoman Empire.

-Sultan Abdülhamid II worked with the Young Ottomans to bring to life some form of constitutional arrangements and as a result the constitution, known as the Kanun-u Esasi, was announced on December 23, 1876 and the Parliament assembled on March 19, 1877.
-It was the first comprehensive Ottoman constitution and the first in any Islamic country.
-The constitution retained full executive power of the Sultan to whom ministers were individually responsible.
-In legislation the Sultan was assisted by a two-chamber Parliament, the lower house (Heyet-i Mebusan) indirectly elected and the upper house (Heyet-i Ayan) nominated by the ruler.
+Sultan Abdülhamid II collaborated with the Young Ottomans to establish some form of constitutional framework.
+As a result, the constitution, known as the Kanun-u Esasi, was proclaimed on 23 December 1876, and the Parliament convened on 19 March 1877.
+This marked the first comprehensive Ottoman constitution and was a pioneering development in the Islamic world.
+The constitution retained full executive powers for the Sultan, with individual ministerial responsibility.
+In the legislative process, the Sultan was aided by a two-chamber Parliament, consisting of the indirectly elected lower house, Heyet-i Mebusan, and the upper house, Heyet-i Ayan, whose members were nominated by the ruler.

-The constitution, however, did not stop the turmoil the Empire was in.
-Instead of appeasing the Russians, the Parliament only served to hasten the Russian declaration of war.
-Abdülhamid II used the war as an excuse to suspend the constitution and close the Parliament indefinitely and sent its architect, Midhat Pasha, to exile.
-The Turco-Russian War ended in a defeat for the Ottomans.
-The Sublime Porte had to formally recognise the independence of Serbia, Romania and Bulgaria and give up some of its Eastern territories to Russia.
-Later, due to the insistence of the Great Powers, the treaty was revised at the Congress of Berlin in 1878, which, although reducing the great advantages acquired by Russia, marked the end of centuries of Ottoman sovereignty in the Balkans.
+The constitution, however, failed to quell the turmoil in the Empire.
+Instead of pacifying the Russians, the Parliament only accelerated the Russian declaration of war.
+Abdülhamid II exploited the war as a pretext to suspend the constitution and indefinitely close the Parliament.
+He also exiled its architect, Midhat Pasha.
+The Turco-Russian War concluded with an Ottoman defeat.
+The Sublime Porte was compelled to officially recognize the independence of Serbia, Romania, and Bulgaria, ceding some of its eastern territories to Russia.
+Later, under pressure from the Great Powers, the treaty underwent revisions at the Congress of Berlin in 1878.
+While these revisions reduced the considerable advantages gained by Russia, they marked the end of centuries of Ottoman sovereignty in the Balkans.

-Abdülhamid II used ruthless and often repressive authoritarian methods in dealing with the separatist tendencies.
-He concentrated much of the administration of the Empire into his own hands but also continued the reforms in several areas, such as telegraph communications, railways and education.
-He believed that the only way to save the Empire would be the formulation of a new and more relevant ideological principle, by refashioning the notion of the Ottoman Sultan as Caliph to command the allegiance not only of Ottoman subjects but of all Muslims.
-He considered his position as Caliph superior to that of Sultan and emphasized on Islamism rather than Ottomanism.
-The idea was to ensure the allegiance of non-Ottoman Muslims to challenge the colonising European powers.
+Abdülhamid II adopted ruthless and frequently repressive authoritarian measures to address separatist tendencies.
+He concentrated much of the Empire's administration into his own hands but also continued reforms in various sectors, including telegraph communications, railways, and education.
+He believed that the only means to save the Empire was to formulate a new and more relevant ideological principle.
+This involved reshaping the concept of the Ottoman Sultan as Caliph, commanding the allegiance of not only Ottoman subjects but all Muslims.
+He considered his role as Caliph to be superior to that of Sultan, emphasizing Islamism over Ottomanism.
+The objective was to secure the loyalty of non-Ottoman Muslims and challenge the encroachment of European colonial powers.

 Bosnians reading the proclamation on the province's annexation by Austria-Hungary

-Concentration of power in his own hands was the ultimate expression of Abdülhamid’s fear of the decentralization of authority, which in his view had presented the Balkan provinces with the opportunity to secede from the Empire.
-He had also other fears, especially a deep fear of being deposed, which in time took the form of paranoia.
-He established a web of spies and agents running an extensive system of intelligence gathering and secluded himself to the Yıldız Palace, rarely appearing in public.
-His fears were actually justified.
-In addition to the attempted coups in earlier periods of his reign, opposition groups tried to remove him in 1895, 1896, 1902-03 and there have been assassination plots in 1899 and 1905.
-Abdülhamid knew who the plotters and malcontents were.
-Some were imprisoned, some exiled, some fired and many were tempted into submission.
+Abdülhamid's concentration of power in his own hands epitomized his profound apprehension regarding the decentralization of authority.
+He believed this would pave the way for the Balkan provinces to secede from the Empire.
+His fears extended to a deep-seated dread of being deposed, which over time metamorphosed into paranoia.
+He established an intricate network of spies and agents, overseeing an extensive system of intelligence gathering.
+He retreated to the Yıldız Palace, seldom making public appearances.
+His apprehensions, in fact, proved to be well-founded.
+In addition to coup attempts in the earlier years of his reign, opposition groups sought to oust him in 1895, 1896, 1902-03, and assassination plots were hatched in 1899 and 1905.
+Abdülhamid was well aware of the conspirators and dissidents.
+Some were imprisoned, others exiled, some removed from their positions, and many were coaxed into submission.

 Grand Vizier Midhat Pasha